First post, by Joseph_Joestar

 I originally bought this DFI LanParty UT Ultra-D motherboard because, at the time, I was in awe with how much you could gain by overclocking a mid-range CPU.
 My interest in that waned over the years as I grew to appreciate stability and reliability over squeezing every single bit of performance out of the system.
 That said, I had zero issues with this DFI board over the years.
 No failed capacitors, no overheating or instability, it just works.
 The only thing that I replaced on it was the stock chipset cooler which got annoyingly loud after about 4 years of daily use.
 I installed a passive heatsink which is cooled by a Noctua 90mm case fan.
 This fan is installed on the side of the case and brings fresh, cool air onto both the chipset and the GPU heatsink.

-I have to admit, when I originally bought this PC, I used the on-board audio of the DFI motherboard.
-It was a decent solution, even providing some form of EAX, but it pales in comparison to the Sound Blaster X-Fi Titanium PCIe which now resides in this rig.
+I have to admit, when I originally bought this PC, I used the integrated audio solution of the DFI motherboard.
+It was decent enough, even providing some form of EAX, but it pales in comparison to the Sound Blaster X-Fi Titanium PCIe which now resides in this rig.
 Quite a few WinXP games support EAX in some form.
 Since I missed out on EAX 3, 4 and 5 back in the day (on-board audio only supported EAX 1 & 2), I'm making up for it now by replaying the games that benefit from it.
 On that note, Doom 3 and Splinter Cell: Chaos Theory are true EAX showpieces in my book.
 For anyone with an X-Fi card, I can highly recommend trying those two games and experiencing their masterful sound design.

 I use two hard disks with two separate operating systems and select which one to run from the BIOS boot menu.
 Each OS is fully independent, so if I need to reinstall WinXP for some reason, Windows 7 will be completely unaffected and vice versa.
-Naturally, WinXP is my primary operating system on this rig, with Windows 7 being used mostly for maintenance purposes and file storage.
-I should note that this PC is kept completely off the internet, with GOG offline game installers being copied over as needed from external hard disks.
+Naturally, WinXP is my primary operating system on this rig, with Windows 7 being used mostly for maintenance purposes and temporary file storage.
+I should note that this PC is kept completely off the internet, with GOG offline game installers being copied over as needed from external hard drives.

 So why go with an Athlon 64 build for WinXP gaming instead of something more powerful?
 Mostly nostalgia in my case.
 I used this PC on a daily basis for so long that playing games from that era on anything else would feel unnatural to me.
-So, here's to another 15 years of gaming on this rig. 😉